 A trip to Prometheus Cave is one you will not forget

-In Armenia, Mount Ararat is the site where Noah’s Ark is said to have finally come to rest and many scientists claim to have found evidence which suggests the legend is in fact a reality.
-Although it has a foot in several countries, including Turkey and Iran, the best views of Mount Ararat are from Armenia where it’s visible from the capital city, Yerevan.
+Mount Ararat is the site where Noah’s Ark is said to have finally come to rest.
+Some scientists claim to have found evidence which suggests the legend is in fact a reality.
+Although it has a foot in several countries, including Turkey and Iran, the best views of Mount Ararat are from Armenia, where it’s visible from the capital city, Yerevan.
 The mountain is of huge importance in Armenian culture, and according to the mythology of the country, is the home of the gods.

-If you opt for a trip to Azerbaijan instead of Armenia, although the mountains are a natural sight of real beauty, an excursion down to the Caspian Sea is a must.
-With tea plantations plus orange and lemon groves, it’s easy to see why this area was an important gateway on the historic Silk Road, linking up the exotic orient of China to the wealth waiting in Europe.
+Although the mountains are a natural sight of real beauty, an excursion down to the Caspian Sea is a must.
+With tea plantations plus orange and lemon groves, it’s easy to see why this area was an important gateway on the historic Silk Road.
+Historically it linked up the exotic orient of China to the new wealth of Europe.

-Iran, the hub of the Persian Empire, is a place of extremes and a trip from either Armenia or Azerbaijan to Iran is a great mini-expedition by itself.
-With snow and sunshine at opposite ends of the same country, as well as lush rain forests and parched deserts, it’s almost impossible to pick out one single must-see activity because there’s simple so much.
+The hub of the Persian Empire, is a place of extremes is a great mini-expedition by itself.
+With snow and sunshine at opposite ends of the same country, as well as lush rain forests and parched desserts.
+It’s almost impossible to pick out one single must-see activity because there’s simple so much to see.
 However, the Great Salt Desert – known locally as Dasht-e Kavir – is one of the hottest places on the planet.
 Many tours skirt around the edges of this fascinating region where the golden sands stretch out for miles.
-Dasht-e Kavir is the only place in the world which is totally empty and devoid of life, not even bacteria can thrive in the environment!
+Dasht-e Kavir is the only place in the world which is totally empty and devoid of life.
+Not even bacteria can thrive in the environment!

-Turkmenistan is a country of stunning simplicity, with the nomadic lifestyle based on herding animals and yurts extremely popular.
+A country of stunning simplicity, with the nomadic lifestyle based on herding animals and yurts is a popular Silk Road stop.

-The ruined city of Kanye-Urgench, situated on the northern border of the country, was the site where Genghis Khan carried out one of the biggest mass slaughters in history, slaughtering ultimately 17% of the total population of the world.
-The charismatic leader still has many devotees in parts of the world who prefer to celebrate his many and undoubted achievements rather than the 70 million people he systemically wiped out.
+The ruined city of Kanye-Urgench, situated on the northern border of the country.
+This was the site where Genghis Khan carried out one of the biggest mass slaughters in history, removing 17% of the total population from the world.
+Genghis Khan, a charismatic leader, still has many devotees in Central Asia, with vodka and childrens still named after him.
+They prefer to celebrate his many and undoubted achievements rather than the 70 million people he wiped out.

-Uzbekistan and Bukhara in particular, is often considered the real heart of the Silk Road, with merchants and traders, scholars and ministers, all passing through this region.
-Having been inhabited for approximately five millennia, UNESCO has named Bukhara as a World Heritage Site, with even the contemporary setting still an irresistible cultural magnet.
-The people of Turkmenistan and Uzbekistan are renowned for their particular hospitality and a four week trip around these two countries will allow you to learn much about these lesser-known destinations.
+Bukhara is often considered the real heart of the Silk Road, with merchants and traders all passing through this region.
+Having been inhabited for approximately five millennia, UNESCO has named Bukhara as a World Heritage Site.
+The people of Turkmenistan and Uzbekistan are renowned for their particular hospitality.

-Kyrgyzstan offers an imposing landscape, with the Heavenly Cloud Mountains beyond the Ferghana Valley a very tranquil way to spend a day or two.
-Camping with local nomads in their yurts is a great way to really get to understand the heartbeat of this wild but undeniably beautiful country.
+An imposing landscape, with the Heavenly Cloud Mountains beyond the Ferghana Valley a very tranquil way to spend a day or two.
+Camping with local nomads in their yurts is a great way to really get to understand the heartbeat of this wild beautiful country.

-Despite being the ninth biggest country on the planet, Kazakhstan is still largely a mystery to outsiders but there are many delights waiting to be discovered.
-For something of the more modern variety, Khan Shatyr will simply blow your mind.
-A tent which rises 150 metres high, with a base the size of ten football stadiums, the special material allows sunlight to permeate the air, ensuring that whatever the weather outside, the internal temperature is always a tropical 59–86 °F. This feat should not be underestimated as the temperature outside can drop to −35°C whilst remaining hot in the complex.
-A mini beach as well as cobbled streets, mini-golf, a boating river and a full shopping centre are all located inside this incredible creation.
+The ninth biggest country on the planet is still largely a mystery to outsiders but there are many delights waiting to be discovered.
+For something of the more modern variety, Khan Shatyr will blow your mind.
+A tent 150 metres high, with a base the size of ten football stadiums, a clear roof lets warm sunlight in.
+So that whatever the weather outside, the internal temperature is always a tropical.
+This feat should not be underestimated as the temperature outside can drop to −35°C whilst remaining hot in the complex.
+A mini beach, cobbled streets, mini-golf, a boating river and shopping centre are all inside this incredible creation.

 The Khan Shatyr, an imposing tent in Kazakhstan

 In the Altai Republic the star of the show is the landscape.
 Siberia is unbelievably vast and the extent of the icy wilderness is almost impossible to comprehend.
-Yet there’s not just snow and ice, there’s boreal forest, blue lakes and deep valleys which are home to more than 300 species of bird and 70 species of mammal.
+Yet there’s not just snow and ice, there’s boreal forest, blue lakes and deep valleys.
+These are home to more than 300 species of bird and 70 species of mammal.

-The landscape in Mongolia follows on from the Altai Republic, and the Bactrian camels in the Gobi desert are certainly an iconic sight.
-However, the capital city of Ulan Bator offers an amazing sight for westerners, where all of the accommodation is in the form of yurts, because the ground is too hard for foundations to be dug.
+The Bactrian camels in the Gobi desert are certainly an iconic sight.
+However, the capital city of Ulan Bator is amazing sight, as all the houses yurts, the ground is too hard to dig foundations.

-Into China for the final leg, and there’s an endless list of fascinating locations but the one which is without question essential is the Great Wall.
-With all of its branches added together, the Wall is an incredible 21,196 km in length with features such as watchtowers and trenches en route.
-Despite what urban legends suggest, it can’t be seen from space, but nevertheless it is a feat of early engineering with parts of the wall constructed as early as the 7th century.
+Our final leg from Istanbul to Peking, and there’s an endless list of fascinating locations.
+The last is the essential Great Wall of China.
+With all of its branches added together, the Wall is an incredible 21,196 km long, with watchtowers and trenches.
+Despite what urban legends suggest, it can’t be seen from space.
+It is a feat of early engineering, with parts of the wall constructed as early as the 7th century.

 No matter where you go in the world, your memories will be shaped by the people you meet along the way.

-In your expedition across Asia, you will meet some of the friendliest people on the planet, willing to offer a welcome to strangers from the other side of the globe.
+In your expedition across Asia from Istanbul to Peking, you will meet some of the friendliest people on the world.
+Strangers willing to offer a welcome to strangers from the other side of the globe.